-Ensure that the PCB's endorsement of the UNAIDS 2016-2021 Strategy is matched by financial commitments to the Joint Programme and its delivery of results.

-Following the adoption of the UBRAF, specific thematic business cases for investment in the Joint Programme could be developed by Cosponsors and the Secretariat, primarily at regional and country levels, in line with the UNAIDS 2016-2021 Strategy.
-Such an arrangement aims to further incentivize mobilization of resources by Cosponsors and the Secretariat and to improve transparency and oversight of these funds by the PCB.

-Ensure that the global AIDS response architecture and system is adequately funded, including the symbiotic Joint Programme- Global Fund partnership, through resource complementarity.
+- Ensure that Board endorsement of the UNAIDS Strategy is matched by financial commitments to the Joint Programme and its delivery of results. - Following the adoption of the UBRAF, specific thematic business cases for investment in the Joint Programme could be developed by Cosponsors and the Secretariat (primarily at regional/country level in line with the UNAIDS Strategy).
+Such an arrangement aims to further incentivize mobilization of resources by Cosponsors and the Secretariat, and improve transparency and oversight of these funds by the UNAIDS Board. - Ensure that the global AIDS response architecture and system is adequately funded, including the symbiotic Joint Programme-Global Fund partnership, through resource complementarity. - a.

-- a.
 In relation to the Global Fund, Member States identify an appropriate proportional relationship in financing the Global Fund as a financing mechanism and UNAIDS as a strategic, normative and technical partner.
-Proportional and separate contributions to each entity would reflect the need for adequate financing of the Global Fund and its partners, in this case the Joint Programme, in particular at country level. - To enable long-term, stable and predictable funding of the global health and AIDS architecture, the respective boards of the Global Fund and UNAIDS may develop a mechanism that would enable the transfer of funds pledged for the Global Fund to the Joint Programme and other Global Fund technical partners. - c.
-Explore innovative funding strategies that complement Member States' financial commitments, such as contributions from the private sector, foundations and others. - 3.
-Ensure the specific functions of the Secretariat are adequately resourced and establish a dynamic and differentiated resource allocation to the Cosponsors. - a.
-The Secretariat's core funding for its leadership, advocacy, strategic information and accountability functions must be protected. - After consultation with the UNAIDS Committee of Cosponsoring Organizations (CCO), the UNAIDS Executive Director should present to the PCB a formula for allocation of core resources to the Cosponsors, on the basis of the principles of cosponsorship and drawing upon the diverse experience and strengths of Cosponsors, that encourages mobilization of complementary non-core resources.
-Such a formula would be transparent and simple, based on the following principles: - I. The core UBRAF must leverage and catalyse mobilization of other funds and integration of AIDS within the broader SDG agenda.
+Proportional and separate contributions to each entity would reflect the need for adequate financing of the

+- Global Fund and its partners, in this case the Joint Programme, in particular at country level. - b.
+To enable long-term, stable and predictable funding of the global health and AIDS architecture, the Boards of the Global Fund and UNAIDS may develop a mechanism that would enable the transfer of funds pledged for the Global Fund to the Joint Programme and other Global Fund technical partners. - c.
+Explore innovative funding strategies that complement Member States' financial commitments, such as contributions from the private sector, foundations and others. - Ensure the specific functions of the Secretariat are adequately resourced and establish a dynamic and differentiated resource allocation to the Cosponsors. - The Secretariat's core funding for its leadership, advocacy, strategic information and accountability functions must be protected. - b.
+After consultation with the CCO, the UNAIDS Executive Director should present to the Board a formula for allocation of core resources to the Cosponsors, on the basis of the principles of cosponsorship and drawing upon the diverse experience and strengths of Cosponsors, that encourages mobilization of complementary non-core resources.
+Such a formula would be transparent and simple, based on the following principles: - I. The core UBRAF must leverage and catalyze mobilization of other funds and integration of AIDS within the broader SDG agenda. - II.
+A minimum allocation of core funds could be provided to Cosponsors from the UBRAF for Joint Programme functions in order to incentivize joint work, further mainstream HIV within the work of the Cosponsors, and sustain leadership on AIDS among and within Cosponsor organizations. - III.
+Country-level priorities should drive the work of the Joint Programme and Cosponsor resources above any minimum core allocation should fund country-level work.

-- II.
-A minimum allocation of core funds could be provided to Cosponsors from the UBRAF for Joint Programme functions in order to incentivize joint work, further mainstream HIV within the work of the Cosponsors and sustain leadership on AIDS among and within Cosponsor organizations. - III.
-Country-level priorities should drive the work of the Joint Programme and Cosponsor resources above any minimum core allocation should fund country-level work. - IV.
-Funding envelopes for countries should be focused on Fast-Track countries and populations in greatest need, based on contextual priorities and bottom-up approaches. - V. Allocations and disbursements above the minimum core should be based on: (a) Capacity and expertise to address priority gaps, and (b) Performance against clearly defined deliverables and annual impact milestones.
+- IV.
+Funding envelopes for countries should be focused on Fast-Track countries and populations in greatest need, based on contextual priorities and bottom-up approaches. - V. Allocations and disbursements above the minimum core should be based on (a) capacity and expertise to address priority gaps, and (b)

+performance against clearly defined deliverables and annual impact milestones.